franrob-projects/frantoday.github.io/_projects/6_project copy.md

 5. The navigation bar is created using the `<nav>` element.
 Inside the `<nav>` element, there are four links created using the `<a>` element.
 The href attribute specifies the URL that the link should go to, and the text between the opening and closing `<a>` tags is the text that appears as the link.
 The first link has a class of `active`, which is used to style the currently active link differently.

-Overall, this code creates a basic HTML page with a navigation bar and four links.
-It could be expanded upon with additional HTML and CSS to create a more complete website.